wambua-iv/my-learning-notes/Kubernetes/POD.md

 - Creates one or more Pods that execute a task and terminate afterwards
 ##### => CronJob
 - CronJobs add a time-based configuration to jobs.
 This allows running Jobs periodically
+- CronJob creates a Job object approximately once per execution time of its schedule
+- CronJob is only responsible for creating Jobs that match its schedule, and the Job in turn is responsible for the management of the Pods it represents